kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## How do I sign up?
 Click [here](https://kagi.com/onboarding?p=choose_plan) to become a member.

-## Do I need to do anything to get the benefits of the new plans?
-No, all changes were automatic and applied to your account on September 21st, 2023.

 ## I do not have a credit card.
 Can I also pay for Kagi with PayPal or crypto?
 Yes.
 We have recently added [new payment options](https://blog.kagi.com/accepting-paypal-bitcoin) to allow payment through credit card, PayPal and crypto through OpenNode.

-## Now that I don’t have to count my searches, how can I switch all my browsers and devices to Kagi?
+## How can I switch all my browsers and devices to Kagi?
 We have several options available, from easy to full manual.
 See [here](../getting-started/setting-default.md) for instructions.

 ## I notice that Ultimate plan is also 10% off for annual payments now.
 I previously had 15% off.
 Do I remain locked in?